On this page

 Prevent staff dismissalsIf the corona crisis makes it hard or impossible for you to continue paying your staff, you can continue to apply for the Temporary Emergency Bridging Measure for Continued Employment NOW from the government.
 NOW 3.0 will cover the period of 1 October 2020 - 1 July 2021 in 3 3-month instalments.
 NOW 3.0 compensates a large percentage of your total wage sum.
 This allows you to continue paying your employees, both permanent and flex or fixed-term ones.
 Check out the other financial measures for employers and entrepreneurs.

 NOW scheme includes holiday allowanceThe NOW scheme includes compensation for the monthly accruement of your employee’s holiday allowance.
 You receive 30% on top of your employee’s wage sum, to accrue holiday allowance, and to pay for pension and employer contributions.

 NL Leert Door

 NL Leert Door is a temporary support scheme which offers free (online) retraining courses and advice on career development to anyone from age 18 up to retirement.
-Employers who want to apply for NOW 2.0 are obliged to stimulate their employees to take retraining or reskilling courses.
-NL leert door will be launched on 1 August 2020.
-On the website hoewerktnederland.nl (in Dutch), you can find more information about the expected scheme.
+Employers who want to apply for NOW are obliged to stimulate their employees to take retraining or reskilling courses.
+NL Leert Door was launched on 1 August 2020.
+On the website hoewerktnederland.nl (in Dutch) you can find more information about the scheme.